Organizational Leadership

 The Strategic Innovation and Change master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.

-Students can expect to develop environmental scanning skills to identify and evaluate external factors that affect an organization on a micro or macro level and prepare them to be solution-oriented leaders.
-While learning to take advantage of current realities and seize opportunities for an organization through strategy, degree-seekers explore the change theories and concepts required for effective and ethical change leadership while understanding how the relationships within an organization are affected.
+Students can expect to develop strategic planning skills to help them identify and evaluate external factors that affect an organization on a micro or macro level and prepare them to be solution-oriented leaders.
+While learning to take advantage of current realities and seize opportunities for an organization through strategy, degree-seekers explore principles of project management, as well as the change theories and concepts required for effective and ethical change leadership.

 • Summarize the advantages and limitations of the strategic planning process